Instructions for Authors

 - Quotation marks should always be double, not single; single quotation marks should be used only to set off quotations within quotations.

-- Notes must be provided in the manuscript in the form of endnotes.
+- Notes must be provided in the manuscript in the form of endnotes, beginning on a separate page following the text.
 No individual note should be longer than one manuscript page, as this makes it difficult for the typesetter to keep note numbers and note text on the same printed pages.
-Notes should begin in the manuscript on a separate page following the text and should be numbered consecutively.
-For examples of note style, see below.
+For more information on note style, see below.

 - Acknowledgments should be given in an initial unnumbered note referenced by an asterisk after the article title; the text for this note should appear on the first page of endnotes before the first numbered note.